-The mission of the Wharton GIS Lab is to be a center for research and learning in the applications of spatial knowledge.
-Our focus is on the study and research of geographic information systems (GIS) applications to aid in decision making for businesses and communities.
-The lab also is in partnership with the U.S. Geological Survey (USGS) and collaborates with USGS in supporting SILUS.
+The Wharton Geospatial Initiative conducts research in spatial economy, at the intersection of real estate, risk and geodemography.
+Our work probes economic competitiveness, real estate trends and risk exposure, as well the demographic conditions attached to changes in these areas.
+We are a center for research and learning in the applications of spatial knowledge.
+Our focus is on the study and research of geographic information systems applications to aid in decision making for businesses and communities.